rahulgopinath/rahulgopinath.github.io/index.md

 and [Prof. Dr. Alex Groce](http://dblp.uni-trier.de/pers/hd/g/Groce:Alex)<br/>
 -->

-My research primarily on one single question:
+My research centers on a single question:
 *how much confidence can we justify that a software system will not fail in operation?*

 Failures arrive by two routes.
 Most arrive by chance, through inputs nobody anticipated.
-Some arrive by design, through an adversary searching for precisely the input that breaks you.
+Some arrive by design, through an adversary searching for the input that breaks you.
 The engineering problem is the same either way: find the inputs that provoke failure,